MoonBoi9001/Avalanche-node-quickstart-quide/README.md

 Open the file "Guide for Windows PC.ipynb" for the full walkthrough.
 Enjoy!

-This guide covers topics from the Prerequisites to get started, to configuring your validator on Avalanche network, saving and restoring your staking keys (important!) and monitoring/updating your node.
+This guide covers topics from the prerequisites to get started, to configuring your validator on Avalanche network, saving and restoring your staking keys (important!) and monitoring/updating your node.